richengguy/abstractions/docs/abstracting-images.md

 the output size can be any size.
 Switch `--width` to `--height` to set output height instead.

-Because the generation stage may use a smaller image, creating an abstraction the same size as the input is done with
+Creating an abstraction that's the same size as the input is done with

 ```shell
 WIDTH= # get the width of the input image